IGS/portal_client/README.md

 ## 1. Basic invocation

 The following command is the most basic way of invoking the client.
-Simply by specifying the path to a downloaded manifest file with the `-m`, or `--manfiest` option.
+Simply by specifying the path to a downloaded manifest file with the `-m`, or `--manifest` option.

 ```bash